(Last Updated on January 22, 2024)

 I, however, need a little more of a plan in place for things to work well (or at all).
 So this is when I buckle down and spend quite a few hours planning over the summer to give myself an “open-and-go” experience during the school year.

 I start by opening up to the first chapter in the Activity Guide to get the lay of the land.

 Side Note: If you haven’t gotten the SotW Activity Guide, you might as well just go ahead and buy it now.
-You can get it used for around $10 last time I checked and it’s SO FULL of awesomeness.
+It’s SO FULL of awesomeness.
 If you’re using SotW for anything more than literature to read, you really just need to have it.

 Anyway, this is when I think about where each kid is at academically and what type/level of work they’ll be doing.

 This year, for example, my preschooler will do the coloring pages, listen in on the reading if she wants to, and do 4-year-old versions of any fun activities throughout the year (that is, I’ll print her a copy of whatever cool history craft there is and she’ll cut it up randomly and glue it to the table).

 Each week, my 3rd and 6th graders will both listen to the reading, answer review questions orally, complete their history timelines and do map work like we’ve done in the past.
 My 6th grader, who has some good writing experience under his belt now, should also be able to complete the outlines and writing assignments in the Volume 4 Activity Guide.
 And I’ll have my 3rd grader write or draw three facts he’s learned from each chapter.

 Another side note: I try to keep in mind my plans for other subjects and how those might impact this one.
 For example, I know the writing program my oldest will be doing this year is focused on creativity, imagination, and descriptive fiction writing.
 So, the outlines and more report-like writing assignments in history should help balance his writing experiences.